This site requires a more recent version of Adobe Flash Player to function properly.

 Investment Overview for Expedia (NASDAQ:EXPE)

-Below are key drivers of Expedia's value that present opportunities for upside or downside to the current Trefis price estimate for Expedia:
+Below are the key drivers of Expedia's value that present opportunities for upside or downside to the current Trefis price estimate:

 - Expedia's Market Share of Occupied Hotel Rooms: We currently forecast Expedia's share of the occupied hotel rooms globally to increase from 3.4% in 2014 to 4% by the end of our forecast period.
-There could be a 12% downside to the Trefis price estimate if Expedia's share remained flat over our forecast horizon instead.
+There could be a more than 10% downside to the Trefis price estimate if Expedia's market share in hotel bookings remained flat over our forecast horizon.

 - EBITDA Margin on Hotel Bookings: We currently forecast EBITDA Margin from Hotel Bookings to remain around 17% throughout our forecast period.
 There would be a 15% upside to the Trefis price estimate if the margins were to increase to the historical levels of 23% over our forecast period.